 Nathan Stock is a non-resident scholar at the Middle East Institute.
 Previously he directed the Carter Center’s Israel-Palestine Field Office for three and a half years, until the summer of 2017.
 He led Carter Center efforts to facilitate the reunification of the Palestinian political system and to assert Palestinian sovereignty via international fora.

 Amal Kandeel is a policy consultant for the United Nations Food and Agriculture Organization and a non-resident scholar at the Middle East Institute.
 She specializes in the political economy of the Middle East, and particularly in water and food security, agriculture and climate change, and poverty and rural development issues.
-Her work has been focused on Egypt, as well as on Jordan and Syria.
+Her work has been focused on Egypt, as well as on Jordan, Syria, Morocco, and the UAE.